Feastio

 Plant

-We ordered a corn taco with corn jam, corn fritter, and sumac popcorn.
-Including the tortilla, that's four ways corn was utilized in the same small dish.
+We ordered a corn taco with corn jam, corn fritters, and sumac popcorn.
+Corn was utilized in the same small dish in four ways, including the tortillas.
 The corn chowder with corn dumplings and popcorn had similar flavors.
 True wild rice with cranberries or white bean salad with poblano peppers would've been a better choice.

 Corn taco with sumac popcorn.